 It’s a brilliant film—no other way of putting it.
 It’s moving, funny, utterly spectacular on the aesthetic front.

-It’s fair to say Edinburgh comes off looking marvellous in Chomet’s film (as it did in crazy-fest T2 Trainspotting).
-Beautiful, in fact.
+It’s also fair to say Edinburgh comes off looking marvellous in Chomet’s film.

 The city is famous for its cultural delights and scenic backdrops, which are all depicted with a glowing enthusiasm by Chomet in that characteristic style of his.